Bake Sales – The PTA is allowed (by the DOE) one bake sale a month, and it must not be held in the cafeteria.

 Creating a New Fundraising Event – contact the fundraising committee chairs to pitch the idea, or attend a monthly fundraising meeting and present your idea.

 Drop off – Pre K, and K/1 students are dropped off by their grownup at their classroom.
-2/3 students meet their teacher in the auditorium and go to the class with their teacher.
+2/3 students meet their teacher in the gymeteria and go to the class with their teacher.
 4/5 students meet their teacher in the classroom.

 Free Lunch/Reduced Lunch - students may qualify for reduced cost or free lunch, depending on family income and/ or circumstances.
 Contact Raquel in the office for more information.

 Fundraising for a Specific Purpose - Funds collected at PTA events are generally not designated for specific purposes.
 However, special exceptions may be made if approved by a vote of the members at a PTA meeting.
 In these cases, funds must be allocated solely for the designated purpose.

 Gifts to Teachers – Teachers cannot accept cash or cash equivalents such as American Express cards.
 Merchandise cards are OK.
 Gifts must be presented as coming from all the parents of the class regardless of how much they gave.
 Individual gifts must be of sentimental value only (ie. baked goods, a scrap book or photograph or a hand crafted item).